Also known as:

 Threat Summary:

 Not globally threatened.
 Restricted-range species: present in Cordillera de la Costa Central Endemic Bird Area.
 Poorly-known.
 Common within its small range, especially in Henri Pittier National Park.
 It may, however, have become less abundant: in Yacambú National Park numbers are fewer.
-There is steady loss of habitat, particularly at the only known locality for race immarginata.
+There is a steady loss of habitat, particularly at the only known locality for subspecies immarginata.
 Appears not affected by trapping.
-Occurs in protected national parks and nature monuments, however, due to its small range and apparently declining population this species may be of conservation concern.
+Occurs in protected national parks and nature monuments, however, due to its small range and declining population this species may be of conservation concern.

 Range: